ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 The federal government, state governments, insurers, employers and individuals are given shared responsibility to reform and improve the availability, quality and affordability of health insurance coverage in the United States.
 Starting in 2014, The Individual Shared Responsibility Provision calls for each individual to have minimum essential health coverage (also known as minimum essential coverage) for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.

 Want more information on the Penalty.
 Check out the official IRS page.

 What is Minimum Essential Coverage?

-In order to avoid the mandate you'll have to obtain "minimum essential coverage".
-Basically this includes all Government and job based insurance and most private insurance.
-As a rule of thumb if you have insurance already you don't have to worry about the mandate.
+In order to avoid the mandate you’ll have to obtain “minimum essential coverage”.
+Basically this includes all Government and job based insurance, as well as, most private insurance.
+As a rule of thumb, if you have insurance already, you don’t have to worry about the mandate.

 Minimum essential coverage includes the following:

 - Employer-sponsored coverage (including COBRA coverage and retiree coverage)